ms-iot/content/en-US/win10/ArduinoWiringProjectGuide.md

 ##Build and Deploy

-- **Optional** Use the Windows IoT Core Watcher application (or hook up your RPi to a monitor) to locate the IP address of your Raspberry Pi.
+- **Optional** Use the Windows IoT Core Watcher application (or hook up your device to a monitor) to locate the IP address of your device.
 - In Visual Studio, make sure "Remote Machine" is selected as your deployment target.

 ![Remote Machine]({{site.baseurl}}/images/arduino_wiring/wiringapp_remotemachine.png)